Apply for a Grant

 Improvement Grants are awarded for work to church buildings that will assist with their sustainable long-term use both for worship and for wider community purposes, such as the provision of kitchen and toilet facilities, heating, and disabled access.

 Grants are not normally given for:

-- redecoration (unless needed as part of a scheme of eligible repairs);
+- new furnishings and fittings (unless as part of a scheme of improvements)

 Grants are not given for routine maintenance, although the Trust does make grants to parishes as part of the Gutter Clearance Scheme.

 Grants will not normally be made if work has already started.

 Please contact the Secretary of the Grants Committee at firstname.lastname@example.org if you are unsure whether the work proposed will qualify for a grant.

 Applications are considered by the Grants Committee, which meets four times a year.
 Before starting your application it is always helpful to discuss it with the Secretary.

 Meetings in 2024

 In exceptional circumstances (e.g. storm damage) it may be possible to consider an emergency application between meetings.
 Please speak to the Secretary in the first instance.